Finding Home at Christmas

 After I was diagnosed in March of 2016, and I spent the next several months in cancer treatment—which included radiation, chemotherapy, immunotherapy, and targeted therapy.
 All the therapies.
 Too many therapies.

 By the time November hit, I was a pale and weakened version of myself, a good 15 pounds lighter.
-But perhaps the greatest hit was emotional—all the fear, pain and loneliness and how it wears on your identity.
+But perhaps the greatest hit was emotional—all the fear, pain and loneliness of cancer and how it wears on your identity.

 To read my full story, see the About Us section of this website.